 Setup: Again, we assume we know the entire past.
 However, this time, we will not assume that we know updates in the left subtree or queries in the right subtree.
 We do know though, that for any i, only one π will result in TRUE.
-Furthermore, recall that we are using the worst case π inputs for VERIFY_SUM operations.
+Furthermore, recall that we are using the worst case inputs π for VERIFY_SUM operations.
 Because the worst case π is the "correct" permutation, we know that VERIFY_SUM will always return true!

-Encoding: As before, define R, W, and P. Instead of just having to encode the sums, however, we also have to encode the input π 's.
+Encoding: As before, define R, W. We also define $P = R \cap W$ here.
+Instead of just having to encode the sums, however, we also have to encode the input π 's to the VERIFY_SUM operations.
 This is avoided by noting that the input π must always be the permutation that causes VERIFY_SUM to return true, as described in the setup.
 Instead of encoding π , we can just recover during decoding by trying all possible π_i permutations and selecting the one which matches the encoded P permutation.

 Decoding: We start by simulating all possible input permutations to VERIFY_SUM so as to recover π , as described above.
 As before, the decoding algorithm relies on the knowledge of where the cell was last written.
 Unfortunately, this is no longer easy to discern.
-Because we simulated all possible input permutations, we queried cells in set R' as well as in R. Let R' be the set of cells read by these incorrect queries.
+Because we simulated all possible input permutations, we queried cells in set R' as well as in R, where R' is the set of cells read by these incorrect queries.
 If we read cell $r \in R' \setminus R$, then the permutation π must be incorrect.
 However, there is a chance that r will intersect with W in cells not in P, so that the state data needed to evaluate these read operations will get the value from the past, instead of getting data written during the left subtree.
 Since the algorithm is reading incorrect bits on its cell probes when the query has an answer that should be no, it might return yes instead, resulting in a false positive.

-Result: We could get around this problem by encoding all of R or W, allowing us to check whether $r \in W \setminus R$ or $r \in \text{past} \setminus P$.
+Result: We could get around this problem by encoding all of R or W, allowing us to check whether $r \in W \setminus R$ or $r \in W{\text{past}} \setminus P$ (where W{past} denotes the cells last written by updates prior to the subtree of v).
 However, this requires a large number of bits; W could be as large as $\ell \sqrt{n} \log n$ cells, or $\ell \sqrt{n} \log^2 n$ bits, prevent our encoding from fitting in the desired $\ell \sqrt{n} \log n$ space.
 Instead, we will try to find a way to cheaply encode whether we are in $R \setminus W$ or $W \setminus R$.